 School of Engineering and School of Medicine fellowships

 The Schools of Engineering and Medicine have generously funded graduate fellowships opportunities to outstanding students in the Department of Bioengineering.
 This funding opportunity is intended for outstanding candidates in graduate study leading to the PhD.
 To be considered for assistance as an entering student, it is necessary only to submit the application for admission to our PhD program with supporting documents.
-Notifications on financial aid are sent to recipients in March and April.
+Recipients are notified at the time of admission.

 Training grant support